ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

 {{ page.title }}
 =================================================

-For those who don't know, Chef is:
+For those who don't know; Chef is:
-  "A systems integration framework, built to bring the benefits of configuration management to your entire infrastructure"
+  *"A systems integration framework, built to bring the benefits of configuration management to your entire infrastructure"*

 But what is Babushka?
 ---------------------